GitauHarrison/notes/chartjs.md

 {% endblock %}
 ```

-Notice how I once again loop through individual meanscore lists to retrieve the data we want.
-Intentionally, we use several dictionaries in our dataset list to display all the meanscores in one graph.
+Notice how I once again loop through individual mean score lists to retrieve the data we want.
+Intentionally, we use several dictionaries in our dataset list to display all the mean scores in one graph.
 Background color and border color are used to differentiate the different datasets.

 ![Final chartjs demo](images/data_visualization/chartjs/final_chartjs_demo.png)